This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - Help your family take financial steps to secure your child’s future and care

-Medical Malpractice in Maine
+Medical Malpractice Laws in Maine

 Although a good lawyer will be able to advise you regarding the medical malpractice laws in the state, it is helpful to have your understanding of some of the basics and how they may impact your child and your case.